Clement525/clement-chu.github.io/_pages/about.md

 I am Clement (Kai Hei) Chu, a fourth year BSc student at the University of Toronto, studying Mathematics and Statistics.
 I am generally interested in probability theory, generative and score-based modeling.

-For summer 2026, I will be working with Prof. [Ricardo Baptista](https://www.ricardobaptista.com/) on annealed Langevin dynamics and its applications in generative and diffusion modeling.
+In summer 2026, I will work with Prof. [Ricardo Baptista](https://www.ricardobaptista.com/) on annealed Langevin dynamics and its applications to generative and diffusion models.

 A data-driven personal website
 ======